SFU-CMPT310-PMA/AI-Gesture-Recognition-System/README.md

 5. Deactivate the virtual environment once you're done: `deactivate`

 **NOTE**: Make sure your virtual environment (e.g. `venv311`) is included in your `.gitignore` if you are going to push to the repository.
 As default, `venv311` is already included in `.gitignore`.

+Exit the venv with "deactivate"

+Note: any command containing `python` or `pip` may instead need to be executed with `python3.11` or `pip3.11`